Shake, Rattle & Roll III: "Ate"

 At nighttime, she decides to check up on Rowena and asks her what's going on.
-Rowena doesn't talk but looks at the plant in her room instead.
+Rowena does not talk but looks at the plant in her room instead.
 She suddenly puts the plant's roots on her face and tries to eat the soil.
-Rosalyn tries to stop her but she realizes Rowena is chained to her bed.
-Mrs. Redoblado appears and tells Rosalyn that Rowena is still not feeling well and she might hurt herself at night when she walks around the house, so she's chained up.
-Rosalyn tries to ask more questions about Rowena about Mrs. Redoblado tells her that she might be too worried for her sister and that she should roam around town, then she locks Rowena's room, much to Rosalyn's shock.
+Rosalyn tries to stop her, but she realizes Rowena is chained to her bed.
+Mrs. Redoblado appears and tells Rosalyn that Rowena is still not feeling well, and she might hurt herself at night when she walks around the house, so she has been chained up.
+Rosalyn tries to ask more questions about Rowena about Mrs. Redoblado tells her that she might be too worried for her sister and that she should take a break around town, then she locks Rowena's room, much to Rosalyn's shock.

-The next day, she talks to the boy, named Tano (Cris Balase), that told her Rowena's dead.
-Tano tells her that Rowena is truly dead and that dead people should be buried in the ground.
+The next day, she talks to the boy, named Tano, told her that Rowena is dead.
+He also tells her that dead people should be buried on the ground.
 Rosalyn and Tano roam around the town's cemetery.
-They come across Rowena's supposed-to-be burial ground with someone digging a hole.
+They came across Rowena's supposed-to-be burial ground with someone digging a hole.

 At the town's church, Rosalyn talks to Fr.
 Salazar about Rowena's case.
 Fr.
 Salazar tells her that Rowena is truly dead.
-He talks about things that can't be explained, like miracles, which are perfect miracles because God made it happen.
-On Rowena's case, her miracle isn't perfect, since she can't talk or move completely fine, which is a case of a miracle made by a bad spirit.
+He talks about things that cannot be explained, like miracles, which are perfect miracles because God made it happen.
+On Rowena's case, her miracle is not perfect, since she cannot talk or move completely fine, which is a case of a miracle made by a bad spirit.
 Fr.
-Salazar also explains that Rowena is putting dirt on her body because she's supposed to be buried in the ground.
+Salazar also explains that Rowena is putting dirt on her body because she is supposed to be buried in the ground.

 In a room inside the doctor's mansion, she finds a chapel, led by Dr. Redoblado.
-On the upper part of the mansion, she finally finds Milton.
-Milton tells her that Dr. Redoblado is only resurrecting her from the dead using the Devil's power and Rowena can only be at peace when the doctor and his wife are dead.
-He can't do it himself because he doesn't have the strength to kill his own parents.
-He tells Rosalyn to kill them to put poison in their food.
+On the upper part of the mansion, she finally finds Milton, who tells her that Dr. Redoblado is only resurrecting her from the dead using the Devil's power and Rowena can only be at peace when the doctor and his wife are dead.
+He cannot do it himself because he does not have the strength to kill his own parents.
+He tells Rosalyn to kill them by poisoning their food.